ivodopiviz/website/content/portfolio/ar-viewer.md

 * The "viewer" that you can see in the screenshot above.
 * A desktop client to be used by headquarters personnel, to guide and assist the on-site technician.
 The desktop app would get a pseudo real time video feed of what the technician could see and it would be able to "ping" different parts of the device to drive the technician's attention.
-* A nodeJS server to tie all this together and to act as data aggregator to send to the viewer and desktop apps.
+* A node.js server to tie all this together and to act as data aggregator to send to the viewer and desktop apps.
 It would also store incidence reports.

 #### Technology:

-Unity 5
+Unity

 Vuforia

+node.js